Versent/redux-loader/readme.md

 # Redux Loader

-A high order component for Redux.
-This components loads resources and passes them to the child components via props.
+A high order component and request management utility for Redux.

+- Loads resources and passes them to the child components via props.
+- Keeps tracks of requests already done and avoids duplicate requests.

 ## Usage

-Your Redux application must include the Redux Loader reducer for `requests`:
+Your Redux application must include the Redux-Loader reducer.
+It needs to be under the `requests` key:

 ```js
 import reduxLoader from 'redux-loader'